gmarchesiv/QuantFinance_Alphalytics/README.md

 11. BTC: Bitcoin
 12. ETH: Ethereum

-The algorithn optimizes by risk adjusted weight at the asset allocation.
-At the asset level, a second type of algorithm, a trading algorithm seeks to maximize the return of the asset by trading on the signals of price change for different hourly/daily periods and market volatility as represented by VIX.
+The portfolio algorithn optimizes by using the most likely assets profitable assets at each phase.

+At the asset level (for SPY and ETH), a second type of algorithm, a trading algorithm seeks to maximize the return of the asset by trading on the signals of price change for different hourly/daily periods and market volatility as represented by VIX.

 This repository is divided in three sections:

 1. Data: the compiled csv data to run the notebooks
 2. Analysis: the python notebooks
 3. Results: the writeup reports

-Trading algorithms are the authors IP and will not be shared, though results will be presented section 3.
+Trading algorithms are the authors IP and will not be shared, though results are presented section 3.